reframejs/reframe/docs/usage-manual.template.md

 </html>
 ~~~

-Alternatively we can fetch data in a statefull component.
+Alternatively, we can fetch data in a statefull component.

 ~~~js
 !INLINE ../example/pages/GameOfThrones2Page.universal.js